BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/06_3_Funding_a_Transaction_with_CPFP.md

 ## Understand How CPFP Works

 RBF was all about the sender.
-He messed up and needed to increase the fee, or he wanted to be smart and combine transactions for a variety of reasons.
+They messed up and needed to increase the fee, or they wanted to be smart and combine transactions for a variety of reasons.
 It was a powerful sender-oriented feature.
 In some ways, CPFP is RBF's opposite, because it empowers the recipient who knows that their money hasn't arrived yet and wants to speed it up.
 However, it's also a much simpler feature, with less wide applicability.

 Basically, the idea of CPFP is that a recipient has a transaction that hasn't been confirmed in a block and they want to spend that UTXO.
 So, they include that unconfirmed transaction in a new transaction and pay a high-enough fee to encourage a miner to include both the original (parent) transaction and the new (child) transaction in a block.
 As a result, the parent and child transactions clear simultaneously.

 It should be noted that CPFP is not a new protocol feature, like RBF.
 It's just an incentivization scheme that can be used for transaction selection by miners.
-This also means that it's not as reliable as a protocol change like RBF: there might be reasons that the child is not selected to be put into a block, and that will prevent the parent from ever being put into a block.
+This also means that it's not as reliable as a protocol change like RBF: there might be reasons that the child (new transaction) is not selected to be put into a block, and that will prevent the parent (struck transaction) from ever being put into a block.

 ## Spend Unconfirmed UTXOs

 Funding a transaction with CPFP is a very simple process using the methods you're already familiar with:

-   1. Find the `txid` and `vout` of the unconfirmed transaction.
-This may be the trickiest part, as `bitcoin-cli` generally tries to protect you from unconfirmed transactions.
+#1.
+Find the `txid` and `vout` of the unconfirmed transaction.
+This
+may be the trickiest part, as `bitcoin-cli` generally tries to protect you from unconfirmed transactions.
 The sender might be able to send you this info; even with just the `txid`, you should be able to figure out the `vout` in a blockchain explorer.

 You do have one other option: use `bitcoin-cli getrawmempool`, which can be used to list the contents of your entire mempool, where the unconfirmed transactions will be.
 You may have to dig through several if the mempool is particularly busy.
 You can then get more information on a specific transaction with `bitcoin-cli getrawtransaction` with the verbose flag set to `true`:

 ```sh
 bitcoin-cli getrawmempool